giorgiobettonte/Bettonte_Palumbo_Trimmel/MPI/README.md

 ```

 ## Run
-Modify the Makefile to include the desired matrix and rhs.
-Then:
+Modify the mpi.cpp to include the desired matrix and rhs, or insert them by command line:
 ```bash
 $ mpiexec -n 4 ./cg_mpi